-Labrador cross Collie puppies get their distinct appearance from both parents.
+Collie - Lab mix pups get their distinct appearance from both parents.
 In some cases, one set of genes may be more prominent and the puppies will bear a closer resemblance to a Labrador or a Border Collie.
 Most will have a mix of characteristics from both parent breeds.

-Many of these crossbreeds will have the shorter, stockier frame of the Border Collie.
-They also tend to inherit the collies’ sharp, dark eyes.
+Many of these crossbreeds will have the shorter frame of the Border Collie.
+They also tend to inherit the Collies’ sharp, dark eyes.

-Some crossbreeds will be born with a Labradors coat.
-It will quite short and coloured in one of three ways: solid yellow, brown, or black coat.
-Others will inherit the collies distinct dual or tri-coloured coat.
+The shape of the ears and the coat colour can vary immensely and cannot be predicted.
+Some crossbreeds will be born with a Labrador's coat.
+It will be quite short and coloured in one of three ways: solid yellow, brown, or black.
+Others will inherit the Collie's distinct dual or tri-coloured coat.
 Although their coats aren't as long as purebred Collies, they still have more hair than a standard Labrador.

-Labradors tend to be slightly heavier than the Border Collie but the difference usually evens out within any crossbreeds - a fully grown mix breed will weigh somewhere between 35 to 45 pounds, although the larger males could weigh up to 50 pounds.
+Labradors tend to be slightly heavier than the Border Collie but the difference usually evens out within crossbreeds - a fully grown Lab - Collie mix will weigh somewhere between 35 to 45 pounds, although the larger males could weigh up to 50 pounds.

 When it comes to health, mixed breeds tend to have a slight advantage over the pure breeds.
-Cross breeding different types of dogs created more opportunity for genetic diversity and, over time, the bad genes were gradually weaned out.
+Cross breeding different types of dogs creates more opportunity for genetic diversity, which helps to avoid genetic health issues.
 Purebreeds, on the other hand, have a much smaller genetic pool, meaning that "bad" genes are often passed onto the next generation.

 That being said, there are a few things that can affect the Labrador/Collie crossbreed.
 These include: